Struggling to get interviews?

 - Extracurricular activities

-Additionally, try to highlight your academic success and why you’re enthusiastic and driven to pursue higher learning in your academic career.
+Additionally, scholarship committee members favor driven and motivated individuals – so try to highlight your academic success and why you’re enthusiastic about pursuing higher learning in your academic career.

 Here’s an example of how to list your academic experience on a scholarship resume: